See below our Complaints Policy.

 - The Quality Improvement Officer has overall responsibilities for the recording and general management of the complaints handling procedure and will report directly to the leadership team

-- The Quality Improvement Officer will analyse all complaints, identifying any patterns, and prepare an annual report and recommendations for the leadership team.
+- The Quality and Compliance Manager will analyse all complaints, identifying any patterns, and prepare an annual report and recommendations for the leadership team.

 How will we handle complaints?